-• SSG Transfer/step up day for our new year 4's Sept 6th 2021- This is taking place on 6th Sept 2021.
-New year 5's will have the opportunity to experience the school and have a smooth/gradual transition opportunity without other year groups in the school, after such a challenging year prior.
+• SSG Transfer/step up day for our new year 4's Sept 6th 2021- New year 5's had the opportunity to experience the school and have a smooth/gradual transition opportunity without other year groups in the school, after such a challenging year prior.
 Allowed pupils to develop skills such as; problem solving, team work, self-evaluation, critical thinking, organisational skill, develop communication skills and have the chance to have fun and enjoyment some new experience.